gabidavila/gabriela.io/source/_posts/2016-03-03-group-by-are-you-sure-you-know-it.md

 GROUP BY u.id;
 ```

-You can read more details about how MySQL handles `GROUP BY` on their [documentation](http://dev.mysql.com/doc/refman/5.7/en/group-by-handling.html).
+You can read more details about how MySQL handles `GROUP BY` in their [documentation](http://dev.mysql.com/doc/refman/5.7/en/group-by-handling.html).

 ## TL;DR;

 According to the documentation, this configuration is being enabled by default because `GROUP BY` processing has become more sophisticated to include detection of functional dependencies.
-It also brings MySQL more close to the best practices for SQL language with the bonus of removing the "magic" element when grouping.
+It also brings MySQL closer to the best practices for SQL language with the bonus of removing the "magic" element when grouping.
 Having that, grouping fields are no longer arbitrary selected.

 ## Disabling ONLY_FULL_GROUP_BY